Create and manage full-text indexes

 |sys.dm_fts_index_population (Transact-SQL)||Returns information about the full-text index populations currently in progress.|

-View the properties of a full-text index with Management Studio
+View the properties of a full-text index with SQL Server Management Studio

-In Management Studio, in Object Explorer, expand the server.
+In SQL Server Management Studio, in Object Explorer, expand the server.

 Expand Databases, and then expand the database that contains the full-text index.

-Right-click the table on which the full-text index is defined, select Full-Text index, and on the Full-Text index context menu, click Properties.
+Right-click the table on which the full-text index is defined, select Full-Text index, and on the Full-Text index context menu, select Properties.
 This opens the Full-text index Properties dialog box.

 In the Select a page pane, you can select any of the following pages:

 Page Description General Displays basic properties of the full-text index.
-These include several modifiable properties and a number of unchangeable properties such as database name, table name, and the name of full-text key column.
+These include several modifiable properties and many unchangeable properties such as database name, table name, and the name of full-text key column.
 The modifiable properties are:

 Full-Text Index Stoplist